Powerful storm drenches Southern California with heavy rain

 By JOHN ANTCZAK and JANIE HAR

-LOS ANGELES (AP) — Rain drenched Southern California on Tuesday as a powerful storm slid down the state, snarling traffic as vehicles spun out and raising the threat of mudslides in areas scarred by wildfires.
+LOS ANGELES (AP) — A powerful storm slid south through California on Tuesday, drenching the drought-stricken state with desperately needed rain but also triggering rescue efforts on a swollen river and mandatory evacuations due to the threat of mudslides in some areas scarred by wildfires.

+The National Weather Service reported remarkable rainfall in several parts of the state.

-Nearly 7 inches (18 centimeters) of rain fell before dawn in one area of Santa Barbara County, northwest of Los Angeles, the National Weather Service said.
+North of the Golden Gate Bridge, Mount Tamalpais accumulated more than 11 inches (28 centimeters) over 72 hours.
+By early Tuesday, nearly 7 inches (18 centimeters) of rain had fallen in one area of Santa Barbara County, northwest of Los Angeles.

+Los Angeles firefighters searched the surging Los Angeles River on Tuesday after discovering two submerged vehicles wedged against a bridge pillar south of downtown and learning that a third vehicle had been swept past the bridge.
+No victims, if any, were immediately located and firefighters were waiting for the water level to fall.

+“The circumstances surrounding these three separate vehicles and their journey down the LA River remain unclear,” a Fire Department statement said.

+Earlier, a man was rescued after being swept into a covered stream channel in the San Fernando Valley.
+The man called for help on his cellphone and firefighters reached him through a maintenance hole on the street above.

-Residents of communities near the Alisal Fire burn scar in Santa Barbara County were ordered Monday to evacuate over concerns that heavy rains might cause flooding and debris flows that could inundate hillside homes.
-A similar order was issued for people living in several communities near another burn scar in the San Bernardino Mountains east of Los Angeles.
+Residents near the Alisal Fire burn scar in Santa Barbara County were ordered Monday to evacuate over concerns that heavy rains might cause flooding and debris flows.
+Similar orders were issued for people living near burn scars in the San Bernardino Mountains east of Los Angeles and several Orange County canyons.

-Snow continued falling in the mountains of Northern California after it started coming down last weekend.
-Avalanche warnings were in effect in the Mono and Inyo county areas of the eastern Sierra Nevada.
+Avalanche warnings were in effect in the Mono and Inyo county areas of the eastern Sierra Nevada as snowfall, which began Sunday, continued Tuesday.
+Vail Resorts’ three Lake Tahoe-area ski resorts opened late Tuesday morning after the significant snowfall.
+Spokesperson Sara Roston said Kirkwood Mountain Resort, which closed Monday for safety reasons, was among them.

-Motorists spun out on whitened mountain passes and people outside wielded umbrellas that flopped in the face of fierce winds.

-Near Lake Tahoe, the Kirkwood Mountain Resort ski area was closed Monday, saying on social media that it was not safe to open with 17 inches (43 centimeters) of overnight snow and high winds.

-“It’s just so bad and so thick,” said California Highway Patrol Officer Carlos Perez.
-“We’re telling people that if they don’t need to be around this area, they probably shouldn’t travel.”

-The multiday storm, a powerful atmospheric river weather system that was sucking up moisture from the Pacific Ocean, was expected to dump more than 8 feet (2.4 meters) of snow on the highest peaks in California and Nevada.
+The multiday storm, a powerful atmospheric river weather system that was sucking up moisture from the Pacific Ocean, dumped more than 6 feet (1.8 meters) of snow since Sunday night at the Mt.
+Rose ski resort just southwest of Reno and more than 4 feet (1.2 meters) at Heavenly on Lake Tahoe’s south shore.

-The storm brought much-needed moisture to the broader region that’s been gripped by drought that scientists have said is caused by climate change.
+The moisture is much-needed in the broader region that’s been gripped by drought that scientists have said is caused by climate change.
 The latest U.S. drought monitor shows parts of Montana, Oregon, California, Nevada and Utah are classified as being in exceptional drought, which is the worst category.

 Most western U.S. reservoirs that deliver water to states, cities, tribes, farmers and utilities rely on melted snow in the springtime.